clemsadand/multilingual-backpack-lm/README.md

 ### 6.3.
 Sense Visualisation

+Sense 4 encodes different grammatical forms, with related nouns and adverbs in both languages for almost all words.

 | Sense 4 (English words)             |               |                |
 |---------------------|---------------|----------------|
 | **rights**          | **law**      | **quick**      |